JaidenAshmore/java-dynamic-sqs-listener/doc/documentation.md

         decorator to wrap a message listener's processing of a message
     1. [How to Connect to an AWS SQS Queue](how-to-guides/how-to-connect-to-aws-sqs-queue.md): necessary for actually using this framework in live environments
     1. Spring How To Guides
-1. [How to add Brave Tracing](how-to-guides/spring/spring-how-to-add-brave-tracing.md): for including Brave Tracing information to your messages
         1. [How to add a custom ArgumentResolver to a Spring application](how-to-guides/spring/spring-how-to-add-custom-argument-resolver.md): useful for integrating custom argument resolution code to be included in a Spring Application.
 See [How to implement a custom ArgumentResolver](how-to-guides/core/core-how-to-implement-a-custom-argument-resolver.md) for how build a new ArgumentResolver from scratch